In-depth: PostHog vs Statsig

 PostHog homepage features

 PostHog combines usage, performance, and behavioral data with flags and experiments.
-Having all these product and data tools together enables you to do better analysis of shipped features and make better decisions about what you are building next.
+Having all these dev tools together enables you to do better analysis of shipped features and make better decisions about what you are building next.

 2. We're open source and transparent